 Reproduction and Lifespan

 The season and location in which the fish spawns depend on the species.
-For example, those in Greenland spawn in 0-5m (0-16ft) of water, while those in the North Sea spawn at down to 200m (660ft) in the fall.
-Females lay the eggs on the sea bed, on rock, stones, gravel, sand, or in algae beds, with the highest survival being in crevices and behind solid structures in order to avoid open exposure to predators.
-They may lay anywhere from 20,000-40,000 eggs depending on their age and size but on average about 30,000.
+For example, those in Greenland spawn in 0 to 5m (0 to 16ft) of water, while those in the North Sea spawn down to 200m (660ft) in the fall.
+Females lay the eggs on the seabed, on rock, stones, gravel, sand, or in algae beds, with the highest survival being in crevices and behind solid structures in order to avoid open exposure to predators.
+They may lay anywhere from 20,000 to over 50,000 eggs, depending on their age, size, and species, with averages varying among populations.

-The eggs sink, settle and stick together as well as to any sediment or debris due to their mucous coating.
+The eggs sink, settle, and stick together as well as to any sediment or debris due to their mucous coating.
 They need continuous microturbulence from wave action or coastal currents to ensure the layers are not too thick with mucus, which would deplete their oxygen and kill them.
 Their incubation time is 40 days at 3 °C (37 °F), 15 days at 7 °C (45 °F), or 11 days at 10 °C (50 °F).
-They die at temperatures above 19 °C (66 °F).
-Individual eggs are 1-1.4mm (3/64-1/16in) in diameter.
+Herring eggs experience sharply reduced survival rates at temperatures above 18–19 °C (64–66 °F).
+Individual eggs are 1 to 1.4mm (3/64 to 1/16in) in diameter.

 Fishing and Cooking